FabricationsHQ - Putting the Words to the Music

 And in this reimagined day and marketable commodity age, they’re even less likely to be seen together.

-– and heard – together in more recent years are those early progressive tunes and the successful soft rock numbers performed by the original band, reformed in 1989 to play primarily West Coast shows.
+But what has been seen – and heard – together in more recent years are those early progressive tunes and the successful soft rock numbers performed by the original band, reformed in 1989 to play primarily West Coast shows.

 Tour dates were then scheduled every year or so, right through until the dawning of the Millennium.